DanielEScherzer/website-content/src/Blog/posts/20251029-longhorn-php.md

 The final keynote, [Saving Open Source][talk-saving], was engaging throughout, at different points funny, somber, optimistic, and relatable.
-I found the discussion of lice fatigue especially entertaining - when it comes to posting code in GitHub without bothering to include a license, I have done that myself (e.g. for the repository with the code for my website).
+I found the discussion of license fatigue especially entertaining - when it comes to posting code in GitHub without bothering to include a license, I have done that myself (e.g. for the repository with the code for my website).
 The discussion of the [DBAD license][license-dbad] and the [ABRMS license][license-abrms] was